-Polymeric insulators were installed in Peru between 1996 and 2004 with the goal of reducing need for frequent insulator washing on transmission lines in coastal areas with heavy salt pollution, high humidity and scarce rainfall.
-However, after only a few years service, 17 failures occurred due to fracture of the insulator core.
-This experience forced a rethink of the strategy for insulator selection and maintenance by the country’s TSO, Red de Energia del Peru (REP).
+Polymeric insulators were first installed in Peru between 1996 and 2004.
+The goal at the time was to reduce the cost of frequent insulator washing on transmission lines in coastal areas with heavy salt pollution, high humidity and scarce rainfall.
+However, after only a few years in service 17 failures occurred due to breakage of the insulator core.
+This forced a rethink of the strategy for insulator selection and maintenance by the country’s TSO, Red de Energia del Peru (REP).

-Starting 2009, RTV coated glass insulators were installed to replace polymeric types on lines in problematic coastal areas.
-Although research on RTV coatings suggested good results in increasing pollution withstand, reports from the field have also described cases where performance fell below expectations.
+Starting 2009, RTV coated glass insulators began to be installed to replace polymeric types on lines in problematic coastal areas.
+But while research on coatings suggested good results in increasing pollution withstand, reports from the field sometimes described cases where performance fell below expectations.
 This was due to factors such as rapid loss of hydrophobicity, weakened ability to suppress partial discharge activity and coating pulverization.

-This edited contribution to INMR by Samuel Asto Soto of REP and D.A.
-Da Silva of Brazil’s Military Engineering Institute describes experience with RTV coated glass insulators on transmission lines on the Peruvian coast.
+This edited recent contribution to INMR by Samuel Asto Soto of REP and D.A.
+Da Silva of Brazil’s Military Engineering Institute describes experience with RTV coated glass insulators installed on transmission lines on the Peruvian coast.
 Performance is reviewed as is the path eventually taken to ensure optimal insulator maintenance and replacement under the severe service conditions.

-Porcelain and glass insulators were therefore replaced by polymeric types starting in the 1990s with the expectation that, based on manufacturer claims, these would not require any maintenance for up to 15 years.
-However, the polymeric insulators did not perform as expected and in fact experienced several brittle fracture failures.
-Based on this experience, application of RTV silicone coated glass insulators was implemented starting 2009 to replace polymeric types in coastal areas with high rates of corrosion and pollution accumulation.
+Starting in the 1990s, porcelain and glass insulators were replaced by polymeric types with the expectation, based on manufacturer claims, that these would not require maintenance for up to 15 years.
+Unfortunately, the polymeric insulators selected did not perform as expected and in fact experienced brittle fracture failures.
+Based on this, application of RTV silicone coated glass insulators was implemented as of 2009 to replace polymeric types on lines in coastal areas suffering from high rates of corrosion and pollution.

 Initial Maintenance Strategy for RTV Coated Glass Insulators

 Since there was no local experience covering RTV coated glass insulators installed in coastal areas with severe conditions, a succession of maintenance strategies came to be developed.
-One method to monitor insulators subject to saline and industrial contamination is by visual inspection using level of observed effluvia (discharge phenomena) to estimate degree of surface pollution.
-Such an evaluation is best carried out using a night vision camera that relies on absence of background daylight to most easily characterize effluvia (see Table 1).
+One method to monitor insulators subject to saline and industrial contamination is by visual inspection using observed level of effluvia (discharge phenomena) to estimate degree of surface pollution.
+Such an evaluation is best carried out using a night vision camera that relies on absence of background daylight to more easily characterize effluvium (see Table 1).

-The initial maintenance plan at REP was based on recommendations provided by the coating manufacturer and contemplated replacement of insulators in the 10th year after commissioning.
-Moreover, no preventative maintenance was expected over the time interval between installation and replacement, except for periodic visual inspection and monitoring of effluvia.
-However, events triggered by the special service conditions along South America’s Pacific coastline soon forced re-evaluation of this strategy.
+The initial strategy, based on recommendations provided by coating manufacturers, contemplated replacing coated insulators in the 10th year after commissioning.
+No preventive maintenance was expected over the time between installation and replacement, except for periodic visual inspection and assessment of effluvium.
+However, the service conditions along South America’s Pacific coast forced this strategy to be re-evaluated.

-The 500 kV line from Chilca to Carapongo runs through a highly polluted coastal area and recorded 7 faults due to contamination on coated glass insulators from 4 to 6 years after their installation.
-Subsequent investigation revealed:
+The 500 kV line from Chilca to Carapongo, which runs through the highly polluted central coastal area of Peru, recorded 7 faults due to contamination of its coated glass insulators between the 4th and 6th year after installation.
+Analysis revealed:

-1. Presence of a salt pollution layer on insulators operating in marine areas, with evidence of electric discharges;
+• Presence of a high salt pollution layer with signs of electrical discharges;

-3. While international standards consider extreme contamination as NSDD levels of 0.3 mg/cm2, analysis conducted by the insulator manufacturer found local NSDD levels of as high as 1.2 mg/cm2;
+• While international standards consider extreme contamination as an NSDD of 0.3 mg/cm2, analysis conducted by one glass insulator manufacturer found NSDD of 1.2 mg/cm2 in this region;

-The main conclusion from the root cause analysis for these faults pointed to the need to review the initial maintenance strategy that had been applied for coated glass insulators operating in highly polluted areas.
-The result was a proposed revision in maintenance strategy to include manual cleaning of RTV silicone coated insulators with a wet cloth.
-Moreover, further analysis as well as a 2017 cost-risk assessment for performance of the 500 kV Chilca-Carapongo Line established the following:
+Root cause analysis of these faults pointed to the need to revise the initial maintenance strategy applied to coated glass insulators operating in highly polluted areas.
+This revision in strategy proposed a new activity which consisted of manually cleaning RTV silicone coated insulators with a wet cloth.
+For example, in 2017, conclusions from analyzing cost, risk and performance for manual cleaning of the Chilca – Carapongo 500 kV line using wet cloth were:

-2. Concession contracts would be reviewed with the Peruvian Government to consider the scope and obligations to be fulfilled and avoid payment of compensation, penalties and fines;
+2. Review concession contracts with the Peruvian Government to consider the scope and obligations to be fulfilled and thereby avoid payment of compensations, penalties and fines.

-Similarly, it was defined that this same criterion should also be applied to other 220 kV and 500 kV lines equipped with RTV silicone coated glass insulators.
-Fig. 5 shows typical manual cleaning of coated insulators.
+Similarly, it was decided that these same criteria should also be applied to other 220 kV and 500 kV lines equipped with coated glass insulators.
+Fig. 5 shows manual cleaning of coated insulators.

 Current Maintenance Strategy for Critical Lines

-Based on this latest experience, it was felt necessary to revise the maintenance strategy for manually cleaning insulators.
-In this regard, a cost, risk and performance evaluation) for cleaning insulators manually.
-There was also the need to adjust frequency of cleaning on critical 500 kV lines (i.e. Fenix – Chilca and Olleros – Chilca) as well as on the 220 kV line connecting Zapallal and Huacho, all of which pass through areas of high pollution.
+Based on this experience, it was seen as necessary to develop a new analysis in regard to the most suitable maintenance strategy (cost, risk and performance evaluation) for cleaning insulators manually.
+There was also the need to adjust frequency of cleaning on critical 500 kV lines such as Fenix-Chilca and Olleros-Chilca as well as for the 220 kV line connecting Zapallal and Huacho – all of which operate in areas of high pollution.

 500 kV Fenix-Chilca Line (L5011)

-This transmission line connects the 580 MW Fenix Generation Substation to Chilca Substation.
-Despite being only 7.5 km long, the line is deemed critical because the area in which it operates is characterized by heavy marine pollution with high humidity, especially in winter.
-Moreover, any failure on this line that results in service unavailability results in a high compensation penalty imposed by Peru’s quality standard.
-Over the period of 28 months since commissioning, presence of effluvia was detected and this resulted in cleaning the insulators due to increased risk of failure.
-But after only 18 months, a high level of effluvia was again detected.
-With the goal of better defining optimal frequency for cleaning RTV coated insulators based on cost, risk and performance, four different scenarios were investigated.
-Table 2 shows the savings involved with each scenario.
+This transmission line connects the 580 MW Fenix Generating Substation to the Chilca Substation.
+Despite being only 7.5 km long, it is a critical line because the area in which it operates is characterized by heavy marine pollution with high humidity, especially in winter.
+Moreover, any failures on this line that could result in service unavailability with high compensation payment imposed as per Peru’s quality standard.
+For example, only 28 months after its commissioning, presence of effluvia was detected leading to the decision to clean the insulators due to failure risk.
+Yet only 18 months later, high levels of effluvia were again observed.

-Maintenance frequencies of 6 or 18 months would mean that tasks would have to be carried out during different months.
-This would present a difficulty for maintenance planning given that the generation plant can undergo service only once a year during its annual maintenance shutdown.
-For this reason, the decision was made to choose a 12-month maintenance interval.
-Such an interval would also prove the best choice.
-For example, a nighttime inspection was carried out in March 2019 to diagnose level of effluvium on insulators during March 2019.
-This inspection revealed that 50% of insulator chains that had been cleaned only 12 months prior still showed effluvia that ranged from Grades 2 to 3 (see Fig. 7), meaning that they again needed cleaning.
-Moreover, considering this inspection had been done in a season with only medium humidity, it was inferred that effluvia during winter would have reached much higher levels, given the higher humidity.
-This presented a real risk of insulator failure.
+Maintenance frequencies of 6 or 18 months would mean that these tasks had to be carried out during different months, which would present a planning challenge given that the generation plant interrupts service only once a year during its annual maintenance shutdown.
+This is why a 12-month interval was selected and which also proved to be the best choice.
+For example, a nighttime inspection was carried out in March 2019 to diagnose level of effluvium on insulators.
+This inspection revealed that 50% of insulator strings cleaned only 12 months earlier already showed presence of effluvia that ranged between Grades 2 and 3 (see Fig. 7).
+This indicated that these must be cleaned.
+Had this same inspection been done during a season with only medium humidity levels, once winter came with its higher humidity, effluvia would likely have reached greater levels, possibly leading to insulator failures.

 500 kV Olleros-Chilca Line (L5013)

 Line 5013 connects Santo Domingo de Olleros Substation to SE Chilca Substation with approximate length of 1.76 km at 500 kV and 700 MVA capability.
-Considering the same maintenance costs, penalties for unavailability and repair costs for failure as for Line 5011, 7 different scenarios were analyzed with a time interval of 6 months between each.
-Table 3 presents the main results.
-In this particular case, a frequency of every 36 months was the maintenance interval selected due to lowest overall cost.
+Considering the same maintenance costs, penalties for unavailability and repair costs for failures as in the case of L-5011, seven different scenarios were analyzed with a 6-month time interval between each.
+Table 3 describes findings.
+In this case, a cleaning frequency of 36 months was the maintenance interval finally selected because of lowest overall cost.

-1. 10 years following installation of RTV silicone coated glass insulators on ISA-REP transmission lines, these insulator have offered superior performance versus uncoated glass insulators and also much better than conventional polymeric insulators, since failure rate and maintenance costs have both been reduced.
+• 10 years after installation of RTV silicone coated glass insulators on ISA-REP transmission lines, it has been verified that these insulators offer superior performance versus uncoated glass insulators and also much better than conventional polymeric insulators, since failure rate and maintenance costs are reduced.

-2. The volume of field experience achieved during this period has allowed understanding the real performance of this type of insulator on transmission lines in coastal areas of South America, with their unique climate and pollution challenges.
+• Service experience during this period has allowed understanding actual performance of this type of insulator on transmission lines operating in coastal areas of South America, with their unique climatic characteristics.

-4. Design and testing of polymeric insulators for application in coastal areas should be reviewed with the goal of working to offer an alternative that equals or exceeds the current performance of coated glass insulators.
+• Design and testing of polymeric insulators for coastal areas should be reviewed to provide alternatives that equal or exceed the performance offered by coated glass insulators.

 E.A.
 Cherney, “RTV Silicone – A high tech solution for a dirty insulator problem”, IEEE Electr.
 Insul.
 Mag., Vol. 11, No. 6, pp 8-14, November-December 1995.